 - 1 can sweet corn, rinsed and drained

-Loaded with veggies, beans, and lean protein, this Crockpot Turkey Chilli is packed with vitamins, minerals, fiber, and protein, nourishing for the postpartum period.
+Loaded with vegetables, beans, and lean protein, this Crockpot Turkey Chili is rich in fiber and nutrients.
+It also freezes exceptionally well, making it an easy meal to pull out on busy newborn days.
 Freeze chili in Ziploc bags for easy stacking and to save room in your freezer.

 Ingredients